 The Daydream Place

-In order to discover this flow state, since we have drawn a connection between water and flow, we must be willing to indulge our emotions.
+In order to discover this flow state we must be willing to indulge our emotions.
 We have all heard the idea of letting your emotions flow.
-Many people use their ability to control impulse to also inhibit their emotions because they are afraid or embarrassed of their shadow emotions like anger, sorrow, or fear.
-Though we all need impulse control for social reasons, it is not easy to repress our emotions while allowing creativity to flow because the two are entwined.
+Passion and creativity are connected with emotion.
+Many people control their impulse to inhibit their emotions because they are afraid or embarrassed of anger, sorrow, or fear.
+We all need impulse control for social reasons.
+Yet it is not easy to repress our emotions while allowing creativity to flow because the two are entwined.

 This is where spirituality is helpful.
-The ability to witness and stay present with all emotions, to create a sacred container to allow ourselves to feel is very important.
-This can be with a morning meditation, yoga, a walk in the woods, or any practice that allows our brains to slow down while we sink into our body-awareness.
-This state of relaxation, openness, and quiet-mind is the daydream place also known as parasympathetic that is creative, and healing for our body and mind.
+The ability to witness and stay present with all emotions.
+Creating a sacred container to allow ourselves to feel is very important.
+This can be with a morning meditation, yoga, a walk in the woods, or any practice that allows your brain to slow down.
+Allow yourself to sink into your body-awareness.
+This state of relaxation, openness, and quiet-mind is the daydream place is part of your parasympathetic nervous system.
+The part of you that is creative, and healing for your body and mind.

 One of my favorite books over the years is The Artists Way by Julia Cameron.
 It is more than a book, it is a way of life.
 The book contains exercises to open the creative mind that are proven to be successful for decades among artists of all types.
 A key component of the program is Morning Pages.
 It is an exercise in writing from a place of flow…no stopping to think, edit, or use correct grammar.
 Just tap into flow consciousness and see what emerges.
 I highly recommend the book to anyone wanting to learn this precious skill for opening the mind. – Why Imagination Matters